r-gris/gris/README.md

 ## What we need

 * Primitives model is currently only triangles, this needs generalization for line segments, for representation and plotting, and some resolution of whether "wide" (v1, v2, v3) or "long" (v0, p0) format is preferable (the former is like the structural form in OpenGL, the latter more relational)
-* need point-in-poly tests, independent of sp for determining holes and filtering out triangles
+* need point-in-poly tests independent of sp for determining holes and filtering out triangles (currently using geometry::tsearch)
 * invalidation, i.e. if we manipulate the mesh of triangles either the branches get removed or re-calculated
 * need to fix how gris objects are created, with a proper set of constructor methods, not that  g[i, ] duplicates .ob0 for repeated i values - but maybe it's nonsense to allow repeats anyway?
-* control over coordinate system (crs) for triangulation independent of input crs
+* control over coordinate system (crs) metadata (PROJ.4 is not enough, need to be flexible to change, proj4 rather than rgdal etc.)
 * ability to explode and union objects arbitrarily, and general access to lower level tools (tools in sp/rgeos should be decoupled from the Spatial classes, for example)
-* system of naming somehow for vertices in order to generalize away from x/y
+* system of naming for vertices in order to generalize away from x/y
 * analogue to the vector case for raster data, to provide n-dimensional curvilinear grids with rectilinear and affine dimensions as special cases

 ### Storage of triangles and branches together